What is Marketing Attribution?

 As the name suggests, single-touch models attribute all credit to a single touchpoint in the customer journey.

-• First-touch model – This model credits all dollars associated with an opportunity to the first point of contact between a prospect and the first recorded interaction, regardless of whether the first touchpoint was the actual reason for conversion.
+• First-touch model: This model credits all dollars associated with an opportunity to the first point of contact between a prospect and the first recorded interaction, regardless of whether the first touchpoint was the actual reason for conversion.
 It gives no credit to subsequent interactions that may influence customer decisions.
 Marketers most often use this model to understand the impact of top-of-the-funnel marketing methods.

-• Last-touch model – Conversely, this model attributes all the dollars associated with an opportunity to the last interaction recorded before engaging with sales (or converting into an opportunity).
+• Last-touch model: Conversely, this model attributes all the dollars associated with an opportunity to the last interaction recorded before engaging with sales (or converting into an opportunity).
 This model ignores all other touch-points.

-• Linear or Even-Weighted – This model divides credit evenly between all touch-points from the first touch until the opportunity is closed.
+• Linear or Even-Weighted: This model divides credit evenly between all touch points from the first touch until the opportunity is closed.
 In other words, if ten touch-points are recorded, the opportunity dollars are divided equally and each touch gets 10% of the total value.

-• Time-decay – The time-decay model assumes that touch points closer to the purchase play a greater role in converting customers.
+• Time-decay: The time-decay model assumes that touch points closer to the purchase play a greater role in converting customers.
 So, the first touchpoint is given the least credit, while every subsequent touchpoint is given a larger amount of credit in driving conversions.

-• W-Shaped – Unlike the other models, the W-Shaped model considers an additional touchpoint in the customer journey – the opportunity stage.
+• W-Shaped: Unlike the other models, the W-Shaped model considers an additional touchpoint in the customer journey – the opportunity stage.
 The first touch, lead conversion, and opportunity creation receive the most credit.
 For example, these three key points may receive 30% of the credit each.
 The remaining touch-points receive an equal portion of the 10% left, which gives this model the W shape.

 Marketing Attribution Technology

 According to Persistence Market Research, the global multi-touch marketing attribution software market is forecasted to reach a valuation of $4.8 billion by 2032 from $1.4 billion in 2022.
 This is an impressive compound annual growth rate (CAGR) of 13.1% over the entire forecast period.
-This growth is driven by the increasing need to optimize marketing spend and figure out which channel is the most impactful in an increasing number of marketing channels
+This growth is driven by the increasing need to optimize marketing spend and figure out which channel is the most impactful in an increasing number of marketing channels.

 To get the most in-depth insights, marketers use a variety of attribution models because each model answers a different question.
-For example, Last Touch is fantastic at narrowing down what convinces people to engage with sales and linear demonstrates what the customers interact with the most or least throughout the buying process.
+For example, Last Touch is fantastic at narrowing down what convinces people to engage with sales and linearly demonstrates what the customers interact with the most or least throughout the buying process.

 Getting the right insights will require the right software that is capable of rigorous analytics.
-Some factors you should consider before purchasing a software are speed, accuracy, and analyzing more than just marketing campaign data such as web visits, deal registrations, free trial sign-ups, and more.
+Some factors you should consider before purchasing software are speed, accuracy, and analyzing more than just marketing campaign data such as web visits, deal registrations, free trial sign-ups, and more.

 That’s where we come in.
 CaliberMind connects to all your key go-to-market systems and works with you to identify your data’s weak points.
-We clean your data and keep it pristine so you can focus on what matters–producing more pipeline and revenue faster.
+We clean your data and keep it pristine so you can focus on what matters–producing more pipelines and revenue faster.